Skip to Content

 a hand holding a Chromecast connected to TV

-Find your friend’s TV’s HDMI port and plug your Chromecast device into it.
+Find the TV’s HDMI port and plug your Chromecast device into it.
 Then plug it into power.

 Depending on your Chromecast model and the TV, you may be able to plug it into the TV’s powered USB port or near a wall outlet using a USB adapter.